jakesorce/clubhouse_ruby/README.md

 ## Usage

-This gem is a simple API wrapper.
+This gem is a lightweight API wrapper.
 That means you'll need to refer to the [API documentation](https://clubhouse.io/api/v1/) to figure out what resources and actions exist.